 Online individual finance market is an emerging industry in China.
 It provides a new means for consumers to obtain financing and for investors to seek new investment opportunities.
 As a leading online individual finance marketplace in China, we face fierce competition from other online marketplaces, online finance service providers as well as traditional financial institutions.
 Individual finance marketplaces which operate online platforms connecting investors and borrowers compete directly with us for both investors and borrowers.
 In addition, for borrowers, we compete with other online platforms that engage in the online leading business.
 We also compete with traditional financial institutions, including credit card issuers, individual finance business units in commercial banks and other individual finance companies.
 With respect to investors, we primarily compete with providers of other investment products and asset classes, such as equities, bonds, investment trust products, bank savings accounts and real estate.
 Some of our larger competitors have substantially broader products or service offerings and richer financial resources to support heavy spending on sales and marketing.
-We believe that our ability to compete effectively for investors and borrowers depends on many factors, including the variety of our products, user experiences on our marketplace, the effectiveness of our risk management system, the returns offered to investors, our marketing and selling efforts and the strength and reputation of our brands.
+We believe that our ability to compete effectively for investors and borrowers depends on many factors, including the variety of our products, user experiences on our marketing and selling efforts and the strength and reputation of our brands.